AlexMercedCoder/coquitojs-cli/readme.md

 - If you don't need a view engine, just assign false or don't include the property

 - values for auth can be "sql" or "mongo", all other values will be ignored an no auth will be added.

+- "methodOverride" property will let you override method on form requests by adding a url query in the formal of `?_method=DELETE` in the form action attribute.

+- "logging" will add the morgan logging middleware.

+- "routers" will add just a blank controller for each endpoint, "models" will create a model file, rest routes and a router for each model specified.

 ## add-mongo